-Transition Plan (Roadmap for Reducing GHG Emissions :Scope1,2 and 3)
+Roadmap for Reducing GHG Emissions

-MEL has formulated roadmap for reducing GHG emissions and established new KPIs.
+MEL has formulated Migration Roadmap for reducing GHG emissions and established new KPIs.
 Going forward, MEL have set a goal of "achieving net zero GHG emissions for the entire value chain by FY2050," and will steadily implement each measure to achieve this goal.